stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (cnguyen77-stat6250): Will the SAS continue process the step if there is a syntax error in it?
 - *Answer* (cnguyen77-stat6250): Syntax errors generally cause SAS to stop processing the step in which the error occurred.
 When a program that contains an error is submitted, messages regarding the problem also appear in the Log window.
 When a syntax error is detected, the Log window displays the word ERROR, identifies the possible location of the error, and gives an explanation of the error.
 - *Question* (shatcher4-stat6250): What happens when a syntax error is detected and how is it corrected?
+- Answer (asharda−stat6250): When a syntax error is detected, the Log window displays the word ERROR, identifies the possible location of the error, and gives an explanation of the error.Fixing the location indicated.
 - *Question* (jbettonville-stat6250): Does SAS produce "warnings" instead of errors when a statement runs but produces a result that may not be what the author of the statement intended?
 - *Question* (aamiri2-stat6250): What are some examples of syntax errors and what type of message will appear if it has been detected?
 - Question (nshrivastava2-stat6250):How the missing RUN Statement interpret in SAS program?